refnx/refellips/docs/faq.rst

 *refellips* offers the three main methods of effective medium approximations (EMA): linear, Maxwell-Garnett and Bruggeman.
-All EMA calculations performed in *refellips* are done based on two-component mixing, and done so using the complex dielectric function, and not refractive indicies and extinction coefficients.
+All EMA calculations performed in *refellips* are done based on two-component mixing, and done so using the complex dielectric function, and not refractive indices and extinction coefficients.

 For the examples below, :math:`\varepsilon_1` and :math:`f_1`